rweigel/stats/index.md

 If you have a question whose answer may be of interest to other students, please post it to Discord and make it visible to other students.
 (You can post anonymously, if desired.)

-If you need to send communicate with me about something private, please send it to `rweigel@gmu.edu` from your MasonLive email address.
+If you need to communicate with me about something private, please send it to `rweigel@gmu.edu` from your MasonLive email address.

 # Common Policies